survivejs/webpack-book/manuscript/output/04_module_federation.md

 ...
 ```

-Next we should connect the federated module with our configuration.
-It's here where things gets more complex as we have to either run webpack in multi-compiler mode (array of configurations) or compile modules separately.
+Next, we should connect the federated module with our configuration.
+It's here where things get more complicated as we have to either run webpack in multi-compiler mode (array of configurations) or compile modules separately.
 Given it works better with the current setup, I've gone with the latter approach.

 T> It's possible to make the setup work in a multi-compiler setup as well.
-In that case you should either use **webpack-dev-server** or run **webpack-plugin-serve** in a server mode.
+In that case, you should either use **webpack-dev-server** or run **webpack-plugin-serve** in a server mode.
 [See the full example](https://github.com/shellscape/webpack-plugin-serve/blob/master/test/fixtures/multi/webpack.config.js) at their documentation.

-To make the changes easier, we should define a configuration part encapsulating the module federation concern and then consume that:
+To make the changes more manageable, we should define a configuration part encapsulating the module federation concern and then consume that:

 **webpack.parts.js**